owen-gervais/undergraduate-research/Spike_ROS2/README.md

-These folders hold packages for ROS2 and Spike communication
+## ROS2
+This folder holds ROS2 packages for use with the SPIKE Prime

+## SPIKE
+This folder holds main code to run on the SPIKE Prime during communication with ROS